tetraprism95/MQR/README.md

 - Not able to satisfy couple constraints.
 Will Fix Soon.

+## Code Structure?

+- Yes, I know I need enum.
+Will update soon.
+- Also to add DispatchQueue.main.async when needed.
+- Create extra extension for classes that use it's functionality a lot.
+- I will try to make it more readable for the user.

 ## Future Updates?
 Will Add..
 - app logo
 - Overlay Views